B Y T O M T O R T O R I C I

 Ask yourself, what might they be feeling?

 And start there.
-Because if you position yourself to resolve both the practical issue and the emotional frustration, then you have twice as much to offer than most of your competitors.
+Because if you position yourself to resolve both the practical issue and the emotional frustration, then you have twice as much to offer than your competitors.

 About the Author: Tom Tortorici is an Atlanta copywriter and web content writer who helps companies make a genuine connection with their audience.
 His classes and conference presentations have focused on how writing, strategy and design can work together to grab attention and interest even among readers with short attention spans.
 In addition to working directly with businesses, Tom regularly partners with web designers and marketing agencies.